 The grade appeal process in the College of Humanities is for courses taught within our college.
-The process is overseen by the College of Humanities Associate Dean of Academic Affairs and conforms with the University Grade Appeal Policy.
-Students are responsible for familiarizing themselves with the University of Arizona Policy.
+The process is overseen by the College of Humanities Vice Dean of Academic Affairs and conforms with the University's Grade Appeal Policy.
+Students are responsible for familiarizing themselves with the process.

 Before beginning the process at the college level, the student should become informed about the department-level and program-level processes.
 For example, a student appealing a grade in a basic language course offered in a particular department should first become informed about that department’s process.

 COLLEGE OF HUMANITIES PROCESS AND TIMELINE

 STEP 1 Within the first five weeks of the first regular semester after the semester in which the grade was awarded, or sooner if possible:

 - Students who would like to file an appeal should familiarize themselves with the University's Grade Appeal Policy.